KarBayan/AI-chess-test/README.md

 Finally, the idea of bots playing chess was implemented, see hilarious [Chatbot Chess Championship 2025](https://www.youtube.com/playlist?list=PLBRObSmbZluRddpWxbM_r-vOQjVegIQJC) by GothamChess at YouTube (or this [article detailing the tournament](https://decrypt.co/301127/chatgpt-demolished-in-ai-chess-tournament)).
 ChatGPT succeeds in reaching the finals, only to lose to Stockfish.
 The drama centered on the fact that all AIs were allowed to hallucinate and make illegal moves, and the only chess engine, Stockfish, was abiding by the rules.

+[^1]: To prove that ChatGPT operates without a true persistent internal state/memory one can play a trivial game.
+Prompt ChatGPT: *"Pick a character between a and z and keep it secret.
+Allow me to guess till I succeed.
+To keep it honest, please output the SHA-1 hash of your secret character.
+Is it a?"* After its response (if it is negative.:) say that you are giving up and ask it to reveal its secret character.
+With a high probability of 23 out of 24, its character will not match the hash.